busrasavas/af-distogram-flexibility/README.md

 ## 🔬 Research Background

 AlphaFold’s distograms encode inter-residue distance distributions that often contain conformational information not visible in final coordinate predictions.
 In this project, we investigate how these distograms capture hinge-driven conformational flexibility using the AK2:AIFM1 complex as a test case.
-We compare distogram outputs across AlphaFold versions (AF2, AF2.3, AF3), different sampling strategies (MinnieFold, AF_cluster, and AFsample2), and assess their correspondence with molecular dynamics simulations.
+We compare distogram outputs across AlphaFold versions (AF2.0 (ptm), AF2.1, AF2.2, AF2.3, AF3), different sampling strategies (MinnieFold, AF_cluster, and AFsample2), and assess their correspondence with molecular dynamics simulations.

 ---